United States Overseas Airlines: Hudson Bay and child abduction

 In 1955, a USOA DC-4 on lease to another operator supporting construction of the Distant Early Warning Line (a Cold War radar net designed to detect Soviet bombers) in Canada's far north ran out of fuel and landed on frozen Hudson Bay.
 USOA collected the insurance, bought the salvage rights and rescued the aircraft.
 It dumped hay and sawdust around the aircraft to delay the ice melting beneath it and fastened pontoons underneath to float the aircraft once the ice did melt.
 USOA successfully towed the aircraft across 30 mi of open water to Churchill, Manitoba, hauled it out, took the wings off and shipped it by rail.
 This gambit got wide play, featuring twice in Life magazine.
-See External links to see the original Life articles.
+See External links to see the original Life articles as well as a color video of parts of the saga.
 Including the cost of repairing the aircraft, however, USOA lost money.

 (In a similar incident, in 1973 Alaska International Air successfully rebuilt a wrecked Lockheed L-100 Hercules on an iceberg in the Arctic Ocean.)

 The mid-1950s also saw Dr Cox's marital issues intersect with USOA.
 In 1953, he abducted his child from his estranged wife in New York City.
 The child was found living in USOA's hangar at Cape May.
 Further, due to refusing to pay alimony, a judge awarded his wife control of the airline, which lasted six weeks until Cox could appeal.
 Over the next few years, Cox crossed state lines with the child twice more, moving her to Pennsylvania, and later to Mississippi, trying to find a judge to award him custody.
 USOA featured not only in press coverage but as a participant; for instance, the wife's divorce attorney attached a DC-4.